-Install the Wireless Receiver Select a Location
+Installing the Wireless Receiver Selecting a Location

 Choose an optimum location to mount the receiver.
+The 1100X Wireless Receiver is typically mounted at a distance not to exceed 1000 feet away from the panel enclosure.
 A location should be selected that is centrally located between the 1100 Series transmitters used in the installation.
-Install the receiver away from large metal objects and at least 1 foot away from the panel enclosure.
+Install the receiver away from large metal objects.
 Mounting the receiver on or near metal surfaces impairs performance.
 Do not use shielded wire between the panel and receiver.
-When selecting the proper mounting location of a transmitter, refer to the LED Survey Operation section.
+When selecting the proper mounting location of a transmitter, refer to the LED Survey Operation section of the specific installation guide for the transmitter being installed.